goodybag/pg-delta/README.md

 # Module for running delta plpgsql scripts

+Runs database deltas in order of semver and adds some nice plpgsql functions to help facilitate migrations.

 When you just need some simple database migrations done, it's useful to run a plpgsql delta script.
 Why use plpgsql instead of using your own scripting language of choice?
 Plpgsql scripts are run as a transaction automatically, so you don't have to worry about messing things up during development of your delta script.

 __Install:__